ruslo/CGold/docs/first-step/native-build-tool/visual-studio.rst

 Manage features
 ---------------

-Installer will offer you the menu to manage features you need.
+The installer will offer you a menu to manage the features you need.
 Don't forget to add :menuselection:`Programming Languages --> Visual C++`:

 .. image:: win-screens/visual-cxx.png